MongoDB is a cross-platform document-oriented and NoSQL database. MongoDB Community Edition installation is a straightforward process for beginners.

 5. Start MongoDB

-Execute the following command in Command Prompt window:
+Execute the following command in the Command Prompt window:

 mongod